typedb/typedb/docs/pages/documentation/2-building-an-ontology/basic-ontology.md

 ## Summary

 In this tutorial we described our entity type `person` across separate steps.
-This was done to demonstrate the typical thought process when creating an ontology.
+This was done to demonstrate the typical thought process when creating an schema.
 It is typically good practice to group entity type definitions together as above.

-{% include note.html content="It is worth noting that the ontology does not need to be completely finalised before loading data.
+{% include note.html content="It is worth noting that the schema does not need to be completely finalised before loading data.
 The schema of a Grakn knowledge base can be expanded even after loading data." %}

 ## Where Next?

-We will continue to explore the development of an ontology in the next section on defining a [hierarchical ontology](./hierarchical-ontology.html).
+We will continue to explore the development of an schema in the next section on defining a [hierarchical schema](./hierarchical-schema.html).

 ## Comments